EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering: Conclusion

 \section{Conclusion}

 In this work, we present EgoCross, a new benchmark for evaluating the cross-domain generalization ability of Multimodal Large Language Models (MLLMs) in egocentric video question answering.
-EgoCross comprises approximately 1k QA pairs based on video clips carefully collected and curated from four diverse and realistic domains: surgery, industry, extreme sports, and animal perspective.
-It spans a wide range of QA types and supports both CloseQA and OpenQA, enabling fine-grained evaluation.
-Beyond constructing the benchmark, we extensively evaluate current state-of-the-art MLLMs and find that, despite strong performance on existing benchmarks, they struggle to generalize to unfamiliar, domain-specific scenarios.
+EgoCross comprises approximately 1k QA pairs based on video clips carefully collected and curated from four diverse and realistic domains: surgery, industry, extreme sports, and animal perspective, supporting both CloseQA and OpenQA for fine-grained evaluation.
+Our extensive evaluation reveals that current SOTA MLLMs struggle to generalize to these unfamiliar domains, despite strong performance on existing benchmarks.
 Additionally, we further explore several potential techniques to improve cross-domain generalization.
-We believe that EgoCross, together with our experiments and analysis, offers a valuable foundation for future research on robust, domain-adaptive, and practically applicable egocentric video understanding.
+We believe that EgoCross, together with our experiments and analysis, offers a valuable foundation for future research.